 TRACK/SS (A9): Output Voltage Tracking Pin and Soft-Start Inputs.
-The pin has a 1.2μA pull-up current source.
+The pin has a 1.2μ A pull-up current source.
 A capacitor from this pin to ground will set a soft-start ramp rate.
 In tracking, the regulator output can be tracked to a different voltage.
+The different voltage is applied to a voltage divider then the slave output's track pin.
+This voltage divider is equal to the slave output's feedback divider for coincidental tracking.
 See the Applications Information section.

 V{FB} (F12): The Negative Input of the Error Amplifier.
 Internally, this pin is connected to V{OUT_LCL} with a 60.4k precision resistor.
 Different output voltages can be programmed with an additional resistor between V{FB} and ground pins.
 In PolyPhase[®] operation, tying the V{FB} pins together allows for parallel operation.
-See the Applications Information section.
+See the Applications Information section for details.